 MVP recognizes the importance of communication between the clinicians and the Provider/Provider offices.
-That is why we may be in contact with the office (by fax, letter, or phone) in an effort to alert you to a change in status and to collect pertinent medical data that may assist us with management of the Member.
+That is why we may be in contact with the office (by fax, letter, or phone) to alert you to a change in status and to collect pertinent medical data that may assist us with management of the Member.